JuanSeBestia/react-native-wifi-reborn/README.md

 ###  `connectToSSID(ssid: string): Promise`

+###  `connectToSSIDPrefix(ssid: string): Promise`

 ### `disconnectFromSSID(ssid: string): Promise`

 ## Only Android
 The following methods work only on Android

 ### `loadWifiList(successCallback: function, errorCallback: function)`

 Method to get a list of nearby WiFI networks.

 #### successCallback( wifiList:  string )

 Type: `function`

 Function to be called if the attempt is successful.
 It contains a stringified JSONArray of wifiObjects as parameter, each object containing:

 * `SSID`: The network name.
 * `BSSID`: The WiFi BSSID.